jericholab/rdl/Design Overview/Design Overview - I2C Shield.md

 =======================================
 Jericho Laboratory Inc. Documentation licence: CC-BY-SA.

-<br/>Warning: The following material is for educational purposes only.
+**Warning**: The following material is for educational purposes only.
 Always refer to the schematic and PCB layout files associated with your product version.

 GENERAL